Happy anniversary, marriage equality!

 Across much of the United States, we are closer to legal equality for gays and lesbians than ever before, but we still have a long way to go.
 It’s time to give all gay people and their families the same rights and opportunities as everyone else.

 In 2001, the Haas, Jr. Fund became the first foundation to support marriage equality.
-Fourteen years later, with the Supreme Court’s historic Obergerfell ruling in June 2015, the freedom to marry was extended to gay and lesbian couples from coast-to-coast.
+Fifteen years later, with the Supreme Court’s historic Obergerfell ruling in June 2015, the freedom to marry was extended to gay and lesbian couples from coast-to-coast.

 Marriage equality is now the law of the land, but protecting the freedom to marry will continue to demand hard work.